 QoS is a means to ensure specific performance levels for applications and workloads.
 There are two ways to accomplish this:

-1. Ability to set limitations to avoid unwanted behavior from non-critical clients/hosts.
+1. Ability to set limitations to avoid unwanted behavior from non-critical VMs.

-2. Ability to set guarantees to ensure service levels for mission-critical clients/hosts.
+2. Ability to set guarantees to ensure service levels for mission-critical VMs.

 StorPool supports only the first method currently and focusses on setting IOPS and MB/s limits per volume.
 It is not possible to guarantee a certain amount of IOPS for any given volume, unless all volumes in the system are IOPS-limited.